Can an LLC own another LLC?

 Setting up an LLC Holding Company

 A holding company, or parent LLC’s, purpose is to own other companies.
-With the holding company method, you make separate LLCs for each line of business (subsidiaries) and own them all under a holding company.
+With the holding company method, you make separate LLCs for each line of business (see subsidiaries definition) and own them all under a holding company (see holding company definition).
 Holding companies don’t actively manage their subsidiaries’ daily operations.

 What is a series LLC?